-- (i) a report on the distribution of payments to the beneficiary concerned - (ii) a termination report from the beneficiary concerned, for the open reporting period until termination, containing an overview of the progress of the work, the financial statement, and the explanation on the use of resources - (iii) a request for amendment (see Article 39) with any amendments needed (e.g.

-reallocation of the tasks and the estimated budget of the terminated beneficiary; addition of a new beneficiary to replace the terminated beneficiary; change of coordinator, etc.).
+- (i) a report on the distribution of payments to the beneficiary concerned - (ii) a termination report from the beneficiary concerned, for the open reporting period until termination, containing an overview of the progress of the work - (iii) a request for amendment (see Article 39) with any amendments needed (e.g. reallocation of the tasks and the estimated budget of the terminated beneficiary; addition of a new beneficiary to replace the terminated beneficiary; change of coordinator, etc.).

-The granting authority will calculate the amount due to the beneficiary on the basis of the report submitted (see Article 22).
-Only units implemented until termination will be accepted.
+The granting authority will calculate the amount due to the beneficiary on the basis of the reports submitted in previous interim payments (i.e. beneficiary's lump sum contributions for completed and approved work packages).